A generalization of analytic torsion via differential forms on spaces of metrics: Preliminaries

 In the case when $Q$ is the identity, set $\zeta(s; L ):= \zeta(s; L, I)$.
 Following Ray-Singer \cite{ray-singer-71}, one defines the zeta-regularized determinant $\det L$ by

 which may be interpreted as a regularized product of the nonzero eigenvalues of $L$.

-Corollary \ref{coro: zeta properties} implies immediately the following information about the behavior of $\zeta(s; L, Q)$ near $s=0$ and $s=\frac{1}{2}$, which we will need for studying analytic torsion and the eta invariant, respectively: \begin{theorem} The integral defining $\zeta(s; L, Q)$ in \eqref{equation: heat zeta def} converges for $\Real s > \frac{n+q}{m}$ and defines a holomorphic function there.
+Corollary \ref{coro: zeta properties} implies immediately the following, which we record for applications to analytic torsion and the eta invariant. \begin{theorem} The integral defining $\zeta(s; L, Q)$ in \eqref{equation: heat zeta def} converges for $\Real s > \frac{n+q}{m}$ and defines a holomorphic function there.
 Furthermore, $\zeta(s; L, Q)$ admits a unique meromorphic extension to all of $\mathbb{C}$.
 The extension, which we also denote by $\zeta(s; L, Q)$, is holomorphic at the origin, where its value is